Table of Contents hide

 • It covers the largest geographical area.

-• It is a large place for sharing of software & resources.
+• It is a large place for sharing software & resources.

 Disadvantages

-• WAN has more security problems as compare to MAN and LAN.
+• WAN has more security problems compared to MAN and LAN.

-• It needs dedicated firewall and antivirus software for security purpose.
+• It needs a dedicated firewall and antivirus software for security purposes.

 • It has tough troubleshooting.